What Is Padel Tennis and Why is Padel So Popular

 You don’t need loads of fancy equipment to get started.
 Most clubs will rent out rackets and balls, so you can test the waters before investing in your own gear.

-When you’re ready to buy your own padel equipment, focus on the essentials:
+When you’re ready to buy your own equipment, focus on the essentials:

-• Padel Racket: Look for one that’s lightweight and easy to handle if you’re a beginner.
+• Padel Racket: Look for one that’s lightweight and easy to handle if you’re a beginner, you can’t use tennis rackets, though.

 • Padel Balls: These are slightly softer and less bouncy than tennis balls, designed for slower, controlled gameplay.